 As you look ahead, you’ll be able to draw upon the community- or charity-oriented work you’ve done during this time, continuing to expand your reach and positioning yourself as an innovative, forward-thinking business.

-Pro Tip: Today’s consumers are wary of brands using issues merely as a marketing ploy.
+Pro Tip: More than a third of today’s consumers strongly agree that “too many brands use societal issues as a marketing ploy to sell their product/service.”
 Keep messaging genuine and simple, not overly promotional.

 Follow up with direct mail after customers take action.
 5